 Dr. Cuthbert Simpkins as a licensed physician and trauma surgeon, faced the grim reality of some patients dying in his operating room or the intensive care unit, even after their traumatic injuries had been repaired, due to a lack of a more effective resuscitation fluid.

-The key component of VIVACELLE is a colloid made of soybean oil encapsulated by phospholipids.
-This thermodynamically stabilized spherical arrangement of molecules is called a nano-micelle.
-It is comprised entirely of biocompatible and metabolizable components.
-The use of nano-micelles as a colloid to raise the blood pressure in hypovolemic subjects is unprecedented.
-As with other colloidal volume expanders the lipid micelles in VIVACELLE produce a colloidal osmotic pressure that raises the lowered blood pressure and maintains it.
+The key component of the phospholipid nanoparticles is a combination colloid made of soybean oil encapsulated by phospholipids and phospholipids that form liposomes, micelles, and other configurations.
+This thermodynamically stabilized spherical arrangement is comprised entirely of biocompatible and metabolizable components.
+The use of these phospholipid nanoparticles as a colloid to raise the blood pressure in hypovolemic subjects is unprecedented and patent protected.
+As with other colloidal volume expanders the phospholipid nanoparticles produce a colloidal osmotic pressure that raises the lowered blood pressure and maintains it.

-In addition, we have found that one of the properties of VIVACELLE is that it absorbs nitric oxide (NO), a gas produced in excess by the body during hypovolemic shock and that contributes significantly to the drop in blood pressure when volume is lost inside the blood vessels.
+In addition, we have found that one of the properties of VBI-S, used in the hypovolemia of septic shock is that it absorbs nitric oxide (NO), a gas produced in excess by the body during hypovolemic shock and that contributes significantly to the drop in blood pressure when volume is lost inside the blood vessels.
 Another favorable aspect of the NO absorption is that it is readily reversible so that NO can be released where in it is needed in the body.

-Additional experiments revealed that the oxygen content of VIVACELLE is greater than other resuscitation fluids such as Ringer’s lactate.
-In comparison to Ringer’s lactate, the resuscitation fluid recommended by the American College of Surgeons, VIVACELLE improved survival in animal studies/experiments.
-In animal studies/experiments, in comparison to another colloid, albumin, VIVACELLE maintained improved blood pressure longer.
+Additional experiments revealed that the oxygen content of VBI-S and another product designed for hemorrhagic shock, VBI-1 is greater than other resuscitation fluids such as Ringer’s lactate.
+In comparison to Ringer’s lactate, the resuscitation fluid recommended by the American College of Surgeons, VBI-S improved survival in animal studies/experiments.
+In animal studies/experiments, in comparison to another colloid, albumin, VBI-1 maintained improved blood pressure longer.

-In animal studies/experiments, no complications with the use of VIVACELLE have been found.
-In contrast, the hetastarch-based resuscitation fluids such as Hextend and Voluven have recently been the subject of warnings from the FDA and the European Medicines Agency.
+In animal studies/experiments, no complications with the use of VBI-S or VBI-1 have been found.
+In contrast, the hetastarch-based resuscitation fluids such as Hextend and Voluven have been the subject of warnings from the FDA and the European Medicines Agency.